matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-quick-reference.md

 ---

-*This quick reference guide is designed for daily use by development teams working on EN 1090 compliance features in the Manimp application.*
+*This quick reference guide is designed for daily use by development teams working on EN 1090 compliance features in the SteelAxis application.*

 **Last Updated:** October 2025
 **Version:** 2.0